remblock/REMChain-Mainnet-Setup/README.md

 remcli system unregprod YOURACCOUNTNAME
 ```

-> This command line is used to unregister as a block producer.
+> This command line is used to unregister you as a block producer.